 When it comes to getting the equity from your home without just selling it, it can sometimes feel like trying to get water from a stone.
 There are a lot of hoops that you must jump through to gain access to that money, despite the fact it’s your financial asset.
 Here are some of the biggest pitfalls of reverse mortgages and HELOCs, which are the most common ways people gain access to their home equity without leaving their home.

-While these options are likely tempting if you need access to liquid cash in the very near future, make sure you consider the drawbacks of both of these types of loan programs before you dive in headfirst, and know that these aren’t the only equity release options out there; there is an alternative to reverse mortgages or HELOCs, and you can find it right here with EasyKnock.
+While these options are likely tempting if you need access to liquid cash in the very near future, make sure you consider the drawbacks of both of these types of loan programs before you dive in headfirst, and know that these aren’t the only equity release options out there; there is an alternative to reverse mortgages or HELOCs, and you can find it right with a sale-leaseback.

 Reverse Mortgage Pitfalls